 Florida Fiduciary Access to Digital Assets Act

-To address the privacy barriers and related legal concerns, legislatures across the country have been enacting laws to make it easier for fiduciaries to access on line accounts.
-One example is the Florida Fiduciaries Access to Digital Assets Act which became effective July 1, 2016.
+To address the privacy barriers and related legal concerns, legislatures across the country have been enacting laws to make it easier for fiduciaries to access on line accounts, Florida is among the large majority of states that have enacted legislation intended to facilitate fiduciary access to digital assets.

 This kind of legislation is based upon a uniform act that is now being adopted by many states and accomplishes 2 purposes in general as follows: